 The PAW Puppy comes in small and medium sizes.
 Both sizes are suitable for small dogs of both genders and, possibly, okay for medium females.
 You can purchase a double small pack or a double medium pack.
 The doubles are a good bet.
 For larger dogs, you can attach multiple Potty Trainers together.

 The Porch Potty Premium Grass Litter Box For Dogs is a great solution for owners with a patio and a source for a hose that they can use for the potty.
 The Porch Potty is pretty large at 2 x 4 feet, the largest single potty we've seen.
 The potty has a high quality resin frame surrounding either a fresh grass patch or a high quality artificial grass patch that looks and feels a lot like real grass.
 You can choose either.
 Then you can install a drain hose or drain container and use a manual rinse or the Porch Potty sprinkler system.
 The potty is easy to use and easy to clean.
 The innovative design enables drainage to a container stored under the Porch Potty or to a drain hose.
 This is suitable for dogs from 5 to 120 lbs.

 With one of these top 5+ best doggy potty solutions, you don't need to have your life controlled by your dog's bathroom schedule any more.
-So make the investment and try one or two of them out to see which will work best for your dog.
 In addition to the training instructions that accompany some of the above dog potties, there are some really good training ideas on the web that will help your dog learn to use his potty: I like Training an older dog to use an indoor dog potty by Doggy In The City.